Kinsa/django-blog/README.rst

  url(r'^blog/', include('django_blog.urls')),

-Sync the database.
+Migrate the database:

 ::

- $ ./manage.py syncdb
+ $ ./manage.py migrate

 A list of the latest 15 posts can now be linked to: